 3. www.ushmm.org/museum/exhibit/focus/disabilities.
 This is the site of the Holocaust Museum.
 This page provides some basic information about the Nazi government’s policy toward people with disabilities.
 Scroll down to the bottom of the page for related links that provide in-depth information.

-5. www.normemma.com/videos/index.htm.
+5. http://www.broadreachtraining.com/videos/index.htm.
 Please view “A Credo for Support,” created by Norm Kunc.
 Please watch the original version (appears first on the page).
 If you have time, look at the updated version spoken by members of a People First chapter in California.
 It provides an interesting perspective to the powerful statements made in the original version.
+You can also view documentaries about Norm and Emma Kunc.

 6. www.sabeusa.org.
 This is the website of Self-Advocates Becoming Empowered, a national self-advocacy organization.
 While here, be sure to look at their current newsletter.

 7. www.centerforself-determination.com.
 The website of The Center for Self-Determination.
 Click on Resources, then Articles, then Self-Determination.
-Please scroll to the second article, “Communicating Self-Determination: Freedom, Authority, Support and Responsibility,” and read the article. if you have time, go back to the home page, and scroll down to the section titled, “Lost Lives: The Paucity of Quality in Human Services.”
+Please scroll to the second article, “Communicating Self-Determination: Freedom, Authority, Support and Responsibility,” and read the article. if you have time, read “Lost Lives: The Paucity of Quality in Human Services.”
 A link to the paper is provided.
 It offers a hard look at services for people with disabilities under the present Medicaid system.

 Now that you’ve visited these sites, here are a few questions for further thought and discussion: